-A \$500 bursary is offered to a resident of Kings County, N.S., enrolled in a full-time program of study at the NSAC.
+A \$500 bursary is offered to a resident of Kings County, N.S., enrolled full-time in any year of study at the NSAC.
 The award will be based on financial need, academic achievement, and future plans for participation in the agricultural industry of Kings County.
 The selection will be made by the executive or a committee of the K.C.F.A.
-Applications should be received by the Kings County Federation of Agriculture, P.O.
-Box 185, Port Williams, N.S.
-BOP 1TO before June 30.
+Applications should be received by August 1 at the following address:

+Kings County Federation of Agriculture P.O.
+Box 338 Canning, NS BOP 1H0